kedracki-com/kedracki-com.github.io/src/_posts/2023-05-30-embracing-change.markdown

 would like to have a bit more control over my time.
 And so I have decided on the following:

 * To start being active in the community again
-* To start my own product
+* To start my own product - CitroVM
 * To start to offer consulting services in place of full-time employment

 The tricky part will be finding my balance by mixing contract vs. product revenue and stand-alone vs. team work.